Aggressive Jacksonville Defense Attorneys Fight Your Possession Charges

 - We file legal motions to suppress the evidence against you, when appropriate.

 We have a solid record of success in drug crime cases ranging from cocaine and marijuana possession to prescription narcotics, and a variety of other controlled substances.
 When you retain our services, you can expect a vigorous defense focused on positive results.

 Contact our firm for your free initial consultation on possession charges

-If you have been charged with drug crime or prescription fraud in Northeast Florida, the criminal defense attorneys at Robert Shafer & Associates, P.A. will aggressively defend you.
+If you have been charged with drug crime or prescription fraud in Northeast Florida, the criminal defense attorneys at Shafer Law, P.A. will aggressively defend you.
 We will protect your legal rights and your future.
 Call us today at 904-450-5872 or contact us online.
 Our office is conveniently located on North Pearl Street, directly across the street from the Duval County Courthouse.